suvelocity/challengeme/client/src/tests/test-document-challenge-page.md

 - Each review has the review text, the date when it was published, stars, title, uploader name / avatar.
 - Submissions has date, name and status.
 - Sending a new review / submissions, shows it in the first location on its table.
-- After sending a rating, the raating updates (rating counts how many people rated it) .
+- After sending a rating, the rating updates (rating counts how many people rated it).